 While all of these subjects are still assessed, some of the tests have changed, some have not changed.

-State assessments in 2016-17 will be administered during a three-week window between April 17 and May 5, 2017.
-The first subpart of the ELA assessment, which includes the writing prompt, will be administered during the first week of the assessment window.
-For high school fall block, there will also be an assessment window from November 28 through December 16, 2016.
+State assessments in 2018-19 will be administered during a three-week window between April 15 and May 3, 2019.
+The first subpart of the ELA assessment, which includes the writing prompt, will be administered during the first week of the assessment window because it is scored by hand.
+For high school fall block, there will also be an assessment window from November 26 through December 14, 2018.

 Students in kindergarten and first grade do not take traditional, standardized state assessments.

-Students in grades 3-9 will take assessments in mathematics, English Language Arts (ELA), and science.
-There will be no operational social studies test for these grades in 2016-17; there will be a field test for these grades this year.
+Students in grades 3-8 will take assessments in mathematics, and English Language Arts (ELA).
+There will be no operational science test for these grades in 2018-19; there will be a field test for these grades this year.

-Students with the most significant cognitive disabilities (about one percent of the student population) will take the MSAA for ELA and mathematics, and the TCAP Alternative Assessment for social studies and science.
+The social studies test for these grades has been paused for the 2018-19 year.
+Students with the most significant cognitive disabilities (about one percent of the student population) will take the MSAA for ELA and mathematics, and the TCAP Alternative Assessment for the science field tests.
+There is no social studies assessment this year.

 Some middle school students will take End of Course (EOC) assessments if they are enrolled in high school courses (see list below).